 Best hike for a scenic view: The Watchman Peak Trail at Crater Lake National Park (Southern Oregon)

 Everyone’s bucket list should include Crater Lake.
-If you are a hiker and want to find one of the best views in the National Park, follow the Watchman Peak Trail to the top.
-The trail is steep, but not terribly long and there are places to rest along the way.
-At the top of trail you’ll find an active fire lookout tower and a spectacular view of the lake.
+If you’re a hiker and want to find one of the best views in the park, follow the Watchman Peak Trail to the top.
+The trail is steep but not terribly long, and there are places to rest along the way.
+At the top of trail, you’ll find an active fire lookout tower and a spectacular view of the lake.

 Best waterfall hike: McKenzie River Trail (Central Oregon)

-This isn’t just the best waterfall hike, this is the best hike for ancient lava flows, crystal clear water, hot springs, natural wonders… I’ve been on this trail as a hiker and a mountain biker and every person I have ever come across was friendly.
+This isn’t just the best waterfall hike — this is the best hike for ancient lava flows, crystal clear water, hot springs, natural wonders… I’ve been on this trail as a hiker and a mountain biker and every person I have ever come across was friendly.
 It is the iconic forest trail.
-It’s one of the most popular trails in Oregon, yet never crowded.
+It’s one of the most popular trails in Oregon, yet it’s never crowded.
 Just west of Clear Lake is Sahalie Falls, a stunning waterfall with a wheelchair-accessible viewing platform just off the parking lot.
-Those who are up for hiking can venture down the 1-mile loop trail to Koosah Falls.
+Those who are up for hiking can venture down the 1-mile-loop trail to Koosah Falls.